buixor/nxapi/README.md

 "id" : "?"}
 `

-This template means that nxapi will extract all possible rule IDs found in zone ̀$HEADERS_VAR:cookie`, and attempt to generate whitelists from it :
+This template means that nxapi will extract all possible rule IDs found in zone `$HEADERS_VAR:cookie`, and attempt to generate whitelists from it :

 `